VikParuchuri/surya/README.md

   - `bbox` - the axis-aligned rectangle for the text line in (x1, y1, x2, y2) format.  (x1, y1) is the top left corner, and (x2, y2) is the bottom right corner.
 - `languages` - the languages specified for the page
 - `page` - the page number in the file
+- `image_bbox` - the bbox for the image in (x1, y1, x2, y2) format.  (x1, y1) is the top left corner, and (x2, y2) is the bottom right corner.
+All line bboxes will be contained within this bbox.

 **Performance tips**